melaniedc/tinkering/README.md

 Repository for experiments/messing around.

-This is my REAME file!
+This is my README file!
 There is nothing here, stop reading now.